Long awaited Amigurumi Eyes Embroidering Tutorial is finally here!

 I hope this tutorial will helped you to embroider the almost perfect eyes on your Amigurumi.

-If you enjoyed this tutorial and would like to say thank you, please SHARE this post on your Facebook using buttons below the post or Pin it using the photo below to your Pinterest board (just hoover over the photo for ‘pin it’ button to show.
-Also check out the patterns in my store.
+If you would like to say thank you, please SHARE this post on your Facebook using buttons below the post or Pin it using the photo below to your Pinterest board (just hoover over the photo for ‘pin it’ button to show.
 Thank you <3